-- 2. A synonym for σ -algebra is σ -field. - 3.
+- 1. The symbol σ is the Greek letter sigma, so the term σ -algebra is read out loud as "sigma-algebra". - 2.
+A synonym for σ -algebra is σ -field. - 3.
 We often refer to the elements of \mathcal{F} as measurable sets because they are the sets that we assign probabilities to. - 4.
 Whenever Ω is a finite set, \mathcal{F} will be the set of all subsets of Ω . - 5.
-When $\Omega = \mathbb{R}$, \mathcal{F} is typically taken to be the Borel sets.
+When $\Omega = \mathbb{R}$, the σ -algebra \mathcal{F} is usually taken to be the Borel sets.
 In this first course in probability we will not define the Borel sets precisely, except to note that any interval (open or closed, finite or infinite) is a member of the Borel sets.